AirPods Pro 2 Hit Lowest Price of the Year So Far at $169 ($80 Off)

 Note: MacRumors is an affiliate partner with Amazon.
 When you click a link and make a purchase, we may receive a small payment, which helps us keep the site running.

-Of course, we saw a better deal over the holiday season, but it's very unlikely that all-time low price will return any time soon.
+Although we saw a better deal over the holiday season, it's very unlikely that all-time low price will return any time soon.
 Amazon's price today is still a solid deal on the AirPods Pro 2, which feature USB-C charging and Active Noise Cancellation.

 AirPods discounts are abundant this week on Amazon, which also has the AirPods 4 for just $99.99 and the AirPods 4 with Active Noise Cancellation for $148.99.
 If you're on the hunt for more discounts, be sure to visit our Apple Deals roundup where we recap the best Apple-related bargains of the past week.